GoyalLab/Zonation_Analysis/README.md

 ### Instructions
 1. Open etazone.R and eucdist.R
 2. Modify the path to the directory that contains both the main and functions (extScripts).
 3. Modify the directory to match where the .rds files are located and get the Zonation_params.mat from the rawData file (rawfiledir) and where you would like the output subfolders of .csv and .rds files to be located (extrDataDir).
+This repository includes a sample of the .rds file used.
 If you have multiple subfolders, specify those as well.
 For example:

 ```
       #Rename the .rds dataset